conal/webgl-experiment-1/README.md

 Directions:

+*   If running locally, start up a web server.
+    I `cd` to the project directory and do "`python -m SimpleHTTPServer`".
-*   View index.html in a browser.
+*   View http://localhost:8000 in a browser.

 ## Bugs